Many studies around 4-day weeks have shown that productivity amongst the workforce can improve from working one less day. Learn all about it here!

 Another huge benefit that goes hand in hand with improved productivity is increased focus.

-Learn more about how to improve focus and attention when working, here.
+To learn more about how to improve focus and attention when working, be sure to read our blog here.

 A 4-day workweek can be an attractive perk for both attracting and retaining talent within an organisation.